gferreira/fb-variable-spacing/docs/spacing-vs-tracking.md

 {: .card-text }
 </div>

 Advantages and disadvantages of the spacing axis
 ------------------------------------------------

 ### Advantages

 - better distribution of whitespace between the glyphs thanks to proportional scaling
-- in tight settings: maximum tightness by allowing glyphs to touch at the same location
+- in tight settings: maximum tightness by allowing glyphs to touch
 - in loose settings: more even text rhythm

 ### Disadvantages